maxkueng/irma/README.md

  - `yammer.email`: The email address used with your yammer account.
  - `yammer.api.consumer_key`: Your Yammer API OAuth consumer key.
  - `yammer.api.consumer_secret`: Your Yammer API OAuth consumer secret.
+ - `plugins` : An array of plugin names to be loaded
  - `spaghetti.chef_user_id`: User ID of the spaghetti chef.
 You only need this if you're using the _spaghetti_ plugin.
  - `webinterface.ip`: IP the web interface plugin should listen on.